New Forest

 Swan Green

 Swan Green, on the very western edge of Lyndhurst, is a picturesque village green backed by the tall oak and beech trees of the Ancient and Ornamental Woodlands.
-The local cricket club ground is also to be found here, and a row of small, thatched foresters cottages facing the green have to be amongst the most photographed cottages in the country!
+The local cricket club ground is also to be found here, and a row of small, thatched forester cottages facing the green have to be amongst the most photographed cottages in the country!

 Getting to Lyndhurst